-So what we end up with in all this is a constituting model of reality where there are entities with self-natures operated on through chance (quantum indeterminism) and necessity (law).
+So what we end up within all this is a constituting model of reality where there are entities with self-natures operated on through chance (quantum indeterminism) and necessity (law).
 It turns out that this has become the dominant view of reality by most philosophers and scientists.
 According to this view we live in an autonomic universe that is still a clockwork with some chance thrown in.
 It operates entirely non-intentionally.
-And we as human are just another autonomic system among others.
+And we as humans are just another autonomic system among others.
 With this in tow can there be any notion of free will that honors our innate feelings of being free agents?
 If not, then perhaps the problem is with the putative model that has been adopted.
 Maybe this why there has been no progress over the decades.
 Perhaps there can be another model that offers some consilience with our sense of freedom but that is also friendly with empirical investigations.

 An Alternate Model